Idaho Liquor Lawyer

 An Overview of Liquor Law in Idaho

-Alcoholic beverage regulation in Idaho is primarily governed by the Idaho State Police Alcohol Beverage Control (ABC) Division.
+Alcoholic beverage regulation in Idaho is primarily governed by the Idaho State Police Alcohol Beverage Control (ABC) Division, along with various agencies at the state and local level that are involved in regulating the alcohol industry, including licensing, permits, and enforcement.
 ABC has broad discretion to issue, deny, suspend, or revoke licenses.
 It is important to remember that liquor licenses in Idaho are not considered a constitutional right.
 Instead, the Idaho courts have consistently held that a license is a “privilege.”
+The legal framework for liquor licensing is established by statute, which sets forth the requirements, privileges, and regulations related to alcohol sales.
 Regulators have significant authority.
 Whether you are a manufacturer, distributor, wholesaler, retailer, or broker, you must know the rules before investing in this highly regulated industry.

 We Handle the Full Range of Idaho Liquor, Beer and Wine Retail, Wholesale, Manufacturing, Importation and Winery Law Issues

 Johnson May is a boutique law firm that handles the full range of liquor and other alcoholic beverage law issues in Idaho.
 Our liquor law practice is headed by Attorney Brian Donesley.
 A former Idaho State Police State Liquor Chief with more than four decades of experience handling liquor law issues, Attorney Donesley has the experience you can trust when it matters the most.
+We are equipped to deal with complex regulatory challenges, including licensing, enforcement actions, and compliance issues.
 Along with other types of liquor law matters, our Idaho attorneys are prepared to help you with:

-- Liquor License Acquisition: As Idaho operates under a quota system, acquiring a new liquor license can be difficult.
+• Liquor License Acquisition: As Idaho operates under a quota system, acquiring a new liquor license can be difficult.
 We assist clients in applying for licenses directly through the state.
-When licenses are unavailable, our team can help you with their purchase.
+When licenses are unavailable, our team can assist you with acquiring licenses through direct purchase or transfer, and we handle all legal and regulatory aspects of such purchases.

-- Liquor License Defense: When a business is accused of violating Idaho liquor laws, the penalties can be severe, civil or criminal, including criminal penalties, administrative suspension or even permanent loss of a license and being disqualified for any future licensing or holding any financial interest in a business selling alcoholic beverages.
-Our firm defends clients facing investigations, criminal matters, administrative hearings, or enforcement actions brought by the Idaho State Police ABC, Idaho Counties, Cities Federal regulators or the myriad of other authorities with respect to this highly regulated industry
+• Liquor License Defense: When a business is accused of violating Idaho liquor laws, the penalties can be severe, civil or criminal, including criminal penalties, administrative suspension or even permanent loss of a license and being disqualified for any future licensing or holding any financial interest in a business selling alcoholic beverages.
+Our firm defends clients facing investigations, criminal matters, administrative hearings, or enforcement actions brought by the Idaho State Police ABC, Idaho Counties, Cities Federal regulators or the myriad of other authorities with respect to this highly regulated industry.
+We also have extensive experience handling litigation related to liquor law, representing clients in legal disputes and court proceedings.

 Why Trust Johnson May for Idaho Liquor Law Cases